 Your Guide to Transferring

 Dakota Wesleyan University accepts and welcomes students from accredited two- and four-year colleges and universities.
 A maximum of 60 credit hours, or equivalent quarter or other academic units as determined by the university, will be accepted for transfer from a two-year institution.
-DWU has standing agreements with community colleges for students wishing to earn their baccalaureate degree.
+DWU has standing agreements with community colleges and technical colleges for students wishing to earn their baccalaureate degree.
 The registrar’s office will conduct a course-by-course evaluation of credits for all incoming transfer students.

 Applying students must have a minimum cumulative grade point average of 2.0.
 To be considered for acceptance to DWU, the following items must be submitted: